-Assessing financial strength is the practice of evaluating how healthy a company’s finances are across four dimensions: profitability, liquidity, efficiency, and stability.
-A company can be strong on some and weak on others; the four together give the full picture.
+Assessing financial strength means evaluating a company’s finances across four dimensions: profitability, liquidity, efficiency, and stability.
+A company can be strong on some and weak on others; you need all four to see the whole picture.

 DimensionQuestion it answersPrimary tools